Department of Natural Sciences

 CH 306 Instrumental Methods 4 Cr

 An examination of modern instrumental methods of chemical analysis from a theoretical and practical standpoint.
 Students learn the chemical principles that underlie instrument operation and study the functions of instrument components and their organization into chemical measurement systems.
 An emphasis is placed on the utility and limitations of each instrument.
 Principal instrumental techniques include atomic and molecular optical spectroscopy, gas and liquid chromatography, mass spectrometry, nuclear magnetic resonance spectroscopy and electrochemical methods.
 The laboratory provides students with hands-on access to a wide variety of state-of-the-art chemical instrumentation.
 Three 50-minute lectures and one 3-hour laboratory per week.
 Prerequisite: CH 205.
+Students must receive a “C” or better in the prerequisite to enroll in CH 306.
 Fall semester.
 Fulfills Writing Intensive requirement.

 CH 311 Spectrometric Organic Structure Determination 2 Cr

 CH 311 is a seminar-style course where students will learn to read and interpret data produced by chemistry instruments.
 This course is intended for chemistry majors who are planning to attend graduate school, but others who are interested in how spectrometry is used to determine structure may find this course interesting.
 The class will meet twice weekly at thedesignated time.
 Prerequisite : CH 302.